Definition

 Norwegian Government Proposes Amendments to Marketing and Consumer Laws to Implement Directive (EU) 2024/825

-Norway has proposed legislation to implement EU Directive 2024/825, introducing strict bans on greenwashing and new requirements for durability and repairability information by late 2026.
-Businesses must audit environmental claims and product labeling strategies now to mitigate enforcement risks and ensure compliance with mandatory sustainability and repairability disclosures.
+Norway has proposed legislation to implement EU Directive 2024/825, introducing strict bans on greenwashing and new requirements for durability and repairability information.
+Companies must audit environmental claims and product labeling strategies now to mitigate enforcement risks and ensure compliance with mandatory sustainability disclosures by late 2026.

 EU Parliament EPRS Appraises Impact Assessment for SFDR Review Proposal

-EU Parliament appraisal signals progress on the proposed overhaul of the Sustainable Finance Disclosure Regulation (SFDR) to simplify reporting and introduce voluntary ESG product categories.
+EU Parliament appraisal signals progress on a major overhaul of the Sustainable Finance Disclosure Regulation to simplify reporting and introduce voluntary ESG product categories.
 Financial market participants should prepare for a shift from complex entity-level disclosures toward streamlined product-level reporting and standardized criteria for sustainable investment labels.

 Germany Transposes EU Greenwashing Rules Into Unfair Competition and Consumer Law

-Germany has formally transposed EU Directive 2024/825 into national law, with strict new rules on greenwashing and product durability information applying from September 2026.
-Businesses must audit all environmental claims and sustainability labels for German market access, ensuring third-party certification and robust substantiation to avoid unfair competition litigation.
+Germany has formally transposed the EU Empowering Consumers for the Green Transition Directive, introducing strict prohibitions on unsubstantiated green claims and misleading durability information effective September 2026.
+Businesses must audit all environmental marketing and sustainability labels for the German market to ensure third-party certification and robust technical substantiation to mitigate litigation risks under unfair competition laws.

 ECHA Issues Opinion on Administrative Change Adding Trade Names to Airedale PAA Union Authorisation